Geeksltd/Programming.Tips/docs/MeaningfulNames.md

 If you can’t pronounce a variable, you can’t discuss it without sounding like an idiot. *“Well, over here on the bee cee arr three cee enn tee we have a pee ess zee kyew int, see?”*
 This matters because programming is a social activity.
 Instead of made-up words or abbreviations, use proper English terms.

-## Class Names

-- Classes and objects should have noun or noun phrase names like `Customer`, `WikiPage`, `Account`, and `AddressParser`.
-- It should be singular not plural.
-- A class name should not be a verb, adjective or adverb.
- - Also avoid words that are too broad like `Manager`, `Processor`, `Data`, or `Info` in the name of a class.

 ### Add Meaningful Context